Veera (1994 film): Development

 After Rajinikanth saw the Telugu film Allari Mogudu (1992) with the director Suresh Krissna and producer-screenwriter Panchu Arunachalam, he expressed his desire to remake it in Tamil as their next collaboration.
 Krissna objected to this idea as he did not like the film and found it unsuitable for him.
 Rajinikanth said he wanted to make a "two-wife" comedy, but Krissna noticed Allari Mogudu lacks the values associated with typical Rajinikanth films and felt fans would not accept his character being bigamous.
 Rajinikanth said changes could be made to suit the local milieu.
 Krissna wanted to begin work on Baashha but Rajinikanth said if their next film was heavy on action like their previous film Annaamalai (1992), "we will get caught.
 Bring the hopes down, bring the level down and then take it up again."
 Krissna agreed but avoided making a shot-for-shot remake of Allari Mogudu.

 Rajinikanth and Krissna went to the Taj Banjara hotel in Hyderabad to discuss the plot.
 They prepared a fresh outline in ten days; Krissna tailored the story to Rajinikanth's style and added logic to the scenario.
 He submitted the final draft to Arunachalam, who liked it and suggested plot changes.
-According to Krissna, the remake has more "emotional profundity" than the Telugu original, and it was established that the protagonist Muthuveerappan (Muthu) is a pious person who married twice due to circumstances beyond his control.
-He differentiated Muthu from the original's protagonist, saying although circumstances drive him to another woman (Roopa), Muthu's feelings for his first wife Devi are sincere, he has not forgotten her and is forced by his mother into marrying Roopa.
+According to Krissna, the remake has more "emotional profundity" than the Telugu original, and it was established that the protagonist Muthuveerappan is a pious person who married twice due to circumstances beyond his control.
+He differentiated Muthuveerappan from the original's protagonist, saying although circumstances drive him to another woman (Roopa), Muthu's feelings for his first wife Devi are sincere, he has not forgotten her and is forced by his mother into marrying Roopa.

 Whereas in Allari Mogudu the second wife's desire for the protagonist is sexual, that aspect in Veera was made secondary.
 According to Krissna, "we polished the screenplay over and over again till it gathered sheen.
 Eventually, but for the basic plot, Veera emerged as a near-new product."
 Veera was produced by Arunachalam's wife Meena under their banner P. A. Art Productions.
 Arunachalam received sole credit for the screenplay while P. Satyanand, the writer of Allari Mogudu, received credit for the original story.
 Cinematography was handled by P. S. Prakash, editing by the duo Ganesh–Kumar, and art direction was done by Magie.
 The action choreography was handled by Raju, and dance sequences were choreographed by Raghuram.
 Meena was chosen to play Devi, reprising her role from Allari Mogudu, and Ramya Krishnan was offered to reprise her role as well.
 She declined, citing scheduling conflicts, and Roja was cast as Roopa instead.
 Bollywood actor Mahesh Anand portrayed the antagonist Harichandran in his first Tamil film.